lumapps/design-system/demo/angularjs/components/chip/doc.md

 # Chip

 **Chips display distinct inputs, attributes, or actions.**
 Use chips to display choices, as inputs or to filter content.
-All chips in the same area should represent the same action.

 ## Default